 Who meets the definition of a “beneficial owner”?

-Any individual who exercises “substantial control” over the entity or who controls at least 25% of the company’s ownership, including profits-only interests.
+A beneficial owner is any individual who exercises “substantial control” over the entity or who controls at least 25% of the company’s ownership, including profits-only interests.

 Who meets the definition of a “company applicant”?

-An individual who files a document that creates or registers the reporting company or who was primarily responsible for directing or controlling the filing.
+A company applicant is an individual who files a document that creates or registers the reporting company or who was primarily responsible for directing or controlling the filing.
 Attorneys and paralegals may fall under this definition.

 Who meets the definition of an individual who exercises “substantial control”?

-2. An individual who has authority to appoint or remove certain officers or a majority of directors of the reporting company
+- Someone who has authority to appoint or remove certain officers or a majority of directors of the reporting company

-4. An individual with any other form of substantial control over the reporting company
+- Someone with any other form of substantial control over the reporting company

 Is there a tax or fee associated with filing the report?